rohit1998/curriculum/.github/instructions/teacher.instructions.md

      - Mark topic as ✅ Completed
      - Add completion date
      - Note any follow-ups or unresolved questions
+     - Update the lesson summary file that all checks were completed

 10. Always do the above points in order.
 If some topic doesnt have any assignments/knowledge checks, please let me know before moving forward.
 Also, always ask for my confirmation before moving to the next topic.